A picture of diseased lungs.

 The leading cause of emphysema is smoking.

 What is emphysema?
 Emphysema tends to be known as a smoker’s health condition, but non-smokers can get it too.
 Over time, consistent exposure to certain irritants can cause irreparable damage to your lungs, making breathing much more difficult.
-In this article, we touch upon how emphysema can affect lung cancer patients, what it is and how it can be treated.
+In this article, we touch upon how emphysema can affect lung cancer patients, what it is, how it can be treated and discuss treatment options like Prolastin-C, used to treat alpha-1 antitrypsin deficiency (AATD).
+It is administered intravenously and works by increasing the levels of AAT in the blood, helping to protect the lungs and liver from damage caused by inflammation.

 Understanding Emphysema